codeborne/klite/slf4j/README.md

 If you want to redefine the logging format, extend [KliteLogger](src/KliteLogger.kt) and specify it's full class name as `LOGGER_CLASS`.

-There are two non-default implemtations available:
+There are two non-default implementations available:
 * `klite.slf4j.StackTraceOptimizingLogger` - this one will omit some lower stack trace frames that are not very useful
 * `klite.slf4j.StackTraceOptimizingJsonLogger` - this one will output exception and stack trace as a single-line json, friendly for log indexing services